 Reduced Environmental Impact

 Oak trees absorb carbon while alive and when they are felled this is trapped in the timber.
-Combined with replanting and sustainable forest management, this makes oak a carbon neutral building material.
-As a natural material, there are no harmful manufacturing by products and it is easily recycled.
-Its natural durability means no chemical treatments are needed for preservation or protection.
-Finally, its longevity reduces the need for replacement and virtually no material is wasted from each tree used.
+Combined with replanting and sustainable forest management, Oak a carbon neutral building material.

 Hardwoods Group are specialists in the design and manufacture of oak framed buildings.
-We offer a range of oak roof trusses or a bespoke design service for individual projects.
-Our oak trusses can be supplied in kit form or assembled and ready for installation.
-Contact us to discuss your requirements, we will be happy to help.
+We offer a range of Oak Roof Trusses or a bespoke design service for individual projects.